forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ###Warranty

-All the tools I list will be lifetime warranty, but it is important to note that not all are hassle free.
-I will note in each tool how good the process is.
+All the tools I list will have a lifetime warranty, but it is important to note that **_not all are hassle free._** I will note in each tool review how good the process is.
 Some will do an instant swap out and some will require you to mail them in.
+This can be a very easy or frustrating process.
+So, it is an important aspect to consider.

+###Cost

+This is really up to you and your pocket book.
+Willing to pay a bit more?
+You can have one that will last and become one of your favorite things.
+That's what you need to do.
+Don't cheap out.
+I understand if things are tight and there are some less expensive options for you.

 **Let’s take a look at the top 10 ratchets for a professional mechanic** <a name="top"></a>